LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 whenever possible.

 See the :ref:`section on performance <performance_performance>`
-for a detailed discusion on Logtalk performance.
+for a detailed discussion on Logtalk performance.